kannankvs/md2/Command-Reference.md

 **config interface speed**

 This command is to configure the speed for the Physical interface.
-TBD10: What are the acceptable values for speed (40000 for 40G, 100000 for 100G?) ? what should user do to make it effective? "show interfaces status" still the previous value even after this command is executed.
-AI: 40000 is for 40G and 100000 for 100G.
-User need to know the device to configure it properly.
-We support only 40G and 100G until the dynamic breakout is supported.
+Use the value 40000 for setting it to 40G and 100000 for 100G.
+Users need to know the device to configure it properly.
+Dynamic breakout feature is yet supported in SONiC and hence uses cannot configure any values other than 40G and 100G.

   - Usage: